 Between the 8th to 10th centuries Java was under two Kingdom’s rule.
 The South was ruled by the Buddhist Kings Shailendra, and the North was ruled by the Hindu Kings Sanjaya.
 The two dynasties were later united by the marriage of Rakai Pikatan of Hindu Mataram and the Buddhist Shailendra princess Pramodhavardhani.
 My point is that maybe the reason the Indonesian adopted both Hindu and Buddhist ideas and values, fusing them with pre-existing native folk and Animist beliefs.
 Hindu temples and Buddhist temples were founded everywhere, while the Prambanan and the Borobudur are two of the biggest and most famous ones.

 After we had arrived at Yogyakarta airport, we had a limousine pick up from the hotel to the Sheraton Mustika Yogyakarta Resort and Spa, which is not far from the airport.
 We were greeted by concierge staff and invited to have snacks and refreshments at the sky lounge before entering our room.
 We reserved a “lagoon access” suite on the ground floor where the balcony is directly connected to the pool, and the hotel’s main swimming pool on the terrace is very close as well.
 We took some time enjoying the hotel facilities, made spa treatment appointments, and then we were prepared to head out and book our tours.
 Before I took off, I learned that the hotel has a booking counter, and there would be quite a few tourist agencies in the Jalan Dagen / Malioboro area.
 Therefore, I did something that I never do: book a tour until I arrived at the destination!
 I was hoping to get a better price.
-The itinerary of the each tour guide may vary (but the framework would generally be the same), so do a little research beforehand and make sure the guide would take you to all the places with a clean and safe vehicle.
+The itinerary of each tour guide may vary (but the framework would generally be the same), so do a little research beforehand and make sure the guide would take you to all the places with a clean and safe vehicle.

 We headed to our cooking class the next day at the Viavia (which is located in the dining area of the city), we had afternoon tea at the Paprika Restaurant in Phoenix Hotel, and we had spa treatments in the hotel.
 So relaxed.

 I supposed most of the Indonesia visitors might have heard about Borobudur, but not as much about the Prambanan.
-The Prambanan World Heritage Compounds is the largest Hindu compounds in the Southeast Asia.
+The Prambanan World Heritage Compounds is the largest Hindu compounds in Southeast Asia.
 As said, it’s a collection of Hindu temples, and there are three main temples dedicated to Shiva, Vishnu and Brahma, and the other three temples devoted to the animals who serve the gods.

 At about 3 pm we were picked up by the driver at the hotel heading to the Prambanan temple for the sunset.
 It was sunny in the morning but then after lunch, a dark cloud cast over the city and thunderstorm hit.
 So the traffic was intense, and it took more time to get to the temple, and I was so worried that I may not even see the sunset through the thick clouds…